Index · Directives systemd 257~rc3

 Portable service images contain an OS file system tree along with systemd(1) unit file information.
 A service image may be "attached" to the local system.
 If attached, a set of unit files are copied from the image to the host, and extended with RootDirectory= or RootImage= assignments (in case of service units) pointing to the image file or directory, ensuring the services will run within the file system context of the image.

 Portable service images are an efficient way to bundle multiple related services and other units together, and transfer them as a whole between systems.
 When these images are attached to the local system, the contained units may run in most ways like regular system-provided units, either with full privileges or inside strict sandboxing, depending on the selected configuration.
-For more details, see Portable Services Documentation.
+For more details, see Portable Services.

 Portable service images may be of the following kinds: